darshinio-debug/Covid-19/README.md

 The following visualizations are included in the project:

-- 📉 Daily New Confirmed Cases
-- 📊 7-Day Rolling Average Trends
-- 🧮 Case Fatality Rate (CFR) over time
-- 💚 Recovery Rate analysis
+- Global plot forecast
+- Global plot components for future 7 days
-- 🌍 Global vs India comparison
+- India plot forecast
-- 🟦 Interactive Line and Bar Charts using Plotly
+- India plot forecast for future 7 days

 ----